DevashishPrasad/CascadeTabNet/README.md

 ## Paper
 Link of Paper : The paper has been accepted at <b>CVPR2020 Workshop on Text and Documents in the Deep Learning Era</b> and preprint link will be available soon

-## End to End Dataset
+## End to End Table Recognition Dataset
-We manually annotated some of the <a href="http://sac.founderit.com/">ICDAR 19 table competition (cTDaR)</a> dataset images for table cell detection in borderless tables while also categorizing tables into two classes (bordered and borderless) and will be releasing the annotations to the community.
+We manually annotated some of the <a href="http://sac.founderit.com/">ICDAR 19 table competition (cTDaR)</a> dataset images.
+Details about the dataset are mentioned in the paper.
 <a href="https://drive.google.com/drive/folders/1mNDbbhu-Ubz87oRDjdtLA4BwQwwNOO-G?usp=sharing">dataset link</a>

 ## Introduction